 Protecting human rights in closed environments during COVID-19

-As the Victorian community takes action to minimise the spread of COVID-19, Victoria’s prisons are facing a number of unique challenges in how to best manage the health of prison inmates and staff, while at the same time balancing prisoners’ human rights.
+Victoria’s prisons faced a number of unique challenges in how to best manage the health of prison inmates and staff, while at the same time balancing prisoners’ human rights.

 The COVID-19 Omnibus (Emergency Measures) Act 2020, recently passed by the Victorian Parliament, includes a number of temporary measures that will affect the operation of Victoria’s justice system and prisons.